 The task of parenting, educating and advocating for teenagers is full of moments of joy, fun and reward.
 These young people have an amazing purpose in God's unfolding plan, and what a pleasure it is to walk alongside them and assist them in discovering their uniqueness.
 However, knowing exactly how to support our teenagers can sometimes be an overwhelming and daunting task.

-Presented here is a list of resources that support parents in navigating their child's adolescent years:
+Here is a list of resources we reccomend to parents, to help in navigating their child's adolescent years:

 Websites: